dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1581: National pride hinges on shared identity.
+### T1581: National pride stems from distinct and unified identity.

 |Support|
 |---|